aleloi/aleloi.github.io/master_project_proposal.md

 usable proof automation tools**.

 After reading a few articles, I have the following impressions:
-1. All available open source Coq code is barely enough for small DL methods and nowhere close to the data requirements of large textual models.
+1. All available open source Coq code is barely enough for small-scale DL methods and nowhere close to the data requirements of large textual models.
 TODO: here I could link to the "scaling law" paper and say something about where we are on the scaling curve.